 Nvidia Faces Wall Street Paradox Over AI Upside

 Seeking Alpha published an investment-opinion piece on June 2, 2026 framing a market 'paradox' around Nvidia between short-term fear and long-term AI demand (Seeking Alpha).
 The article reports that Nvidia's AI architecture Blackwell has accumulated what the author describes as "full architecture presales and a massive order book," and cites a projected $1 trillion revenue outlook by 2027 (Seeking Alpha).
 The author argues that price declines are buying opportunities and discloses a beneficial long position in NVDA shares (Seeking Alpha).
-Editorial analysis: Large pre-sales and headline revenue projections often amplify sentiment swings; practitioners should separate market noise from supplier and deployment signals when evaluating infrastructure procurement.
+Large pre-sales and headline revenue projections often amplify sentiment swings; practitioners should separate market noise from supplier and deployment signals when evaluating infrastructure procurement.

 What happened